adriandoonan/mambu-assessment/content/_index.en.md

-### Financial Requests
+### Financial Transaction Requests

-For transactions such as ATM withdrawls or PIN Debits, which are not routed via a credit card processing network, Financial Requests are used to authorize an amount and immediately debit the cardholder's account with a single request.
+For transactions such as ATM withdrawls or PIN Debits, which are not routed via a credit card processing network, [Financial Requests](https://api.mambu.com/#createcardtransaction) are used to authorize an amount and immediately debit the cardholder's account with a single request.

 Financial Requests can only be made in the base currency of an account given that it has sufficient Available Balance and is active and not currently blocked.

+{{% notice info %}}
+ATM withdrawls can also be reversed using the [dedicated API request](https://api.mambu.com/#reversecardwithdrawaltransaction)
+{{% notice info %}}